Kivo0/Visual-Servoing-ROS/README.md

- Results of navigation can be observed in a video on a YouTube channel, created specifically for this project:
+ Results of visual servoing can be observed in a video on a YouTube channel, created specifically for this project:
 [![](http://img.youtube.com/vi/l2s1D08dkuQ/0.jpg)](http://www.youtube.com/watch?v=l2s1D08dkuQ "")

 V. Speed Control!